Albert Tévoédjrè: Political career

 Tévoédjrè convinced the Dahomeyan government to create an Agence Dahomennée de Presse to be led by him, and before the year was over he had access to the Agence France-Presse's wire services and a monopoly in Dahomeyan journalism.
 Another project of his was the construction of a museum to encompass all of Dahomey's art pieces.
 In July 1961, he was granted a 30-kilowatt transmitter, seven times more powerful than that owned by Radio Dahomey, by the Division of Information of the Company of Broadcasting of France of Overseas (SORAFOM).
 The Information Minister was named secretary-general of the African and Malagasy Union in November 1961.

 In the summer of 1963, Dahomey underwent much unrest over the death of deputy Daniel Dessou.
 On 28 October Chief of Staff of the 800-man Dahomeyan Army Christophe Soglo took control of the country to prevent a civil war.
 He dismissed the cabinet, dissolved the Assembly, suspended the constitution and banned any type of demonstrations.
 No longer a member of Beninese politics, in 1964 Tévoédjrè was appointed to work at the International Affairs Center at Harvard University.
+He also taught at the Geneva Graduate Institute of International Studies and Georgetown University.

 In 1991, he was a presidential candidate and placed third with over 14% of the vote.

 Tévoédjrè died on 6 November 2019 in Porto-Novo at the age of 89.